Can you split payment on DoorDash? The short answer: not directly

 Scan the receipt with splitty

 After the order arrives, scan the DoorDash receipt.
-Tap to assign items.
+Everyone starts on every item — tap to remove whoever didn’t share one.
 Fees and tip split proportionally.

 Proportional fee distribution (fair by equity theory)